 Prior to coming to Australia, Li spent almost five years working as a Project Officer in the provincial government in Kunming, Yunnan.
 She also lived in Canberra for two years working as a Program Coordinator for the Grains Research and Development Corporation before settling in Sydney.

 Li holds a Bachelor of Arts from the University of International Relations, Beijing and a Master of Public Policy from the University of Sydney.

 Susan is primarily responsible for the liaison with government staff and officials of all levels of Australian and Chinese government along with senior business people in both countries to raise the profile of the China Studies Centre and the University of Sydney.

 Prior to her appointment to the Centre, Susan established and managed the China Desk at the NSW State Government, responsible for attracting direct business investment from mainland China, Hong Kong, Macau and Taiwan in a range of industry sectors.

-She has also developed and managed programs, in conjunction with industry associations, focused on assisting New South Wales companies to develop new markets domestically and internationally.
+She has also developed and managed programs, in conjunction with industry associations, focused on assisting Australian companies in developing new markets domestically and internationally.